 We offer small, experiential classes that rarely involve more than eight to ten students.
 Our dynamic and student-focused faculty members have been the recipients of national ACES awards, along with numerous other honors at the regional, state, university, college, and department levels.
 Students receive constant feedback and supervision throughout their training.
 We place great emphasis on personal and professional growth and the practical application of skills at our on-campus practicum and community-based internship sites.

-During the 2018-2019 academic year, 22 students were enrolled in the JMU Clinical Mental Health Counseling Program.
-The total number of graduates during this academic year was three.
+During the 2022-2023 academic year, 29 students were enrolled in the JMU Clinical Mental Health Counseling Program.
+The total number of graduates during this academic year was 11.
 In recent years, we have typically admitted nine or ten students into the Clinical Mental Health Counseling Program each fall semester.
 Our full-time students complete the program in three years and our part-time students usually complete the program in five years.
-Our combined completion rate for full-time and part-time students in the Clinical Mental Health Counseling Program is 95%.
+Our completion rate for full-time and part-time students in the Clinical Mental Health Counseling Program for the graduating cohort is 100%.